Harald-U/istio-on-minikube-handson/docs/exercise2.md

 ### 2 Allow external access to application:

 Now that the Bookinfo services are up and running, you need to make the application accessible from outside of your Kubernetes cluster, e.g. from a browser.
-An Istio Gateway is used for this purpose.
+In this lab we will not use NodePorts in the Kubernetes service definitions.
+Instead an Istio Gateway is used for this purpose.

 1. Create Istio gateway definition:

     ```
     kubectl apply -f samples/bookinfo/networking/bookinfo-gateway.yaml
     ```

+    We will see in detail what is created by this command in exercise 4 of this workshop.

 2. Create a LoadBalancer in Minikube: